gardener/gardener-extension-provider-azure/docs/usage-as-operator.md

-# Using the Azure provider extension with Gardener as operator
+# Using the Azure provider extension with Gardener as an operator

-The [`core.gardener.cloud/v1alpha1.CloudProfile` resource](https://github.com/gardener/gardener/blob/master/example/30-cloudprofile.yaml) declares a `providerConfig` field that is meant to contain provider-specific configuration.
+The [`core.gardener.cloud/v1beta1.CloudProfile` resource](https://github.com/gardener/gardener/blob/master/example/30-cloudprofile.yaml) declares a `providerConfig` field that is meant to contain provider-specific configuration.
+The [`core.gardener.cloud/v1beta1.Seed` resource](https://github.com/gardener/gardener/blob/master/example/50-seed.yaml) is structured similarly.
+Additionally, it allows configuring settings for the backups of the main etcds' data of shoot clusters control planes running in this seed cluster.

+This document explains the necessary configuration for the Azure provider extension.

+## `CloudProfile` resource

-In this document we are describing how this configuration looks like for Azure and provide an example `CloudProfile` manifest with minimal configuration that you can use to allow creating Azure shoot clusters.
+This section describes, how the configuration for `CloudProfile`s looks like for Azure by providing an example `CloudProfile` manifest with minimal configuration that can be used to allow the creation of Azure shoot clusters.

-## `CloudProfileConfig`
+### `CloudProfileConfig`

+The cloud profile configuration contains information about the real machine image IDs in the Azure environment (image `urn` or `id`).
+You have to map every version that you specify in `.spec.machineImages[].versions` to an available VM image in your subscription.
+The VM can be from the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps?filters=virtual-machine-images) identified via an `urn` or a custom VM image identified by `id` from a shared image gallery.

 An example `CloudProfileConfig` for the Azure extension looks as follows: